horgh/irssi-tcl/docs/eggdrop_scripts.md

          putserv $server "PRIVMSG $chan :Hello there"

     NOTE: putserv will not show output in Irssi.
-    It is better to replace putserv
-    with `putchan $server $chan "$text"` which will (if a public message...)
+It is better to replace putserv with `putchan $server $chan "$text"` which will (if a public message...)

-  4. Possible gotcha of the above: any calls that are not in the procs that are bound directly which use putserv will require an added argument
+  4. Possible gotcha of the above: Any calls that are not in the procs that are bound directly which use putserv will require an added argument

          proc do_something {chan text} {